mousepawmedia/devdocs/source/setup/install.rst

 size equivalent to the amount of RAM you have (remember, 1 GB = 1024 MB).
 Select `End of this space` and set `Use as` to `swap area`.
 Confirm.

-Finally, we'll use te rest of the free space for our `/home` partition.
+Finally, we'll use the rest of the free space for our `/home` partition.
 Select `free space` again and click `+`.
 Leave the size at the default, and leave `Primary` and `Beginning of this space` selected.
 Set `Use as` to `ext4` and `Mount point` to `/home`.
 Confirm.